Our History: A Legacy of Dance in the Chattahoochee Valley

 In 2002, The Columbus Ballet partnered with Columbus State University to establish the CSU Youth Dance Conservatory, which previously served as the organization’s official school.
 This collaboration brought high-caliber ballet instruction and performances to more than 150 students weekly through master classes, school demonstrations, mini-performances, and community outreach — furthering the organization’s mission to promote, educate, and inspire through dance.

-Over the past two decades, The Columbus Ballet has presented numerous full-length classical works, including Sleeping Beauty, Cinderella, and Coppélia, alongside its cherished annual production of The Nutcracker.
-Today, The Columbus Ballet continues to serve as a cornerstone of the local arts scene, showcasing the talent of local dancers and performers and enriching the cultural life of the Columbus community through performance, outreach, and collaboration.
+After years of operating in connection with other training environments, The Columbus Ballet now offers a dedicated studio space, giving the organization the freedom to define itself independently.
+Thirty years after its inception, The Columbus Ballet continues to serve as a cornerstone of the local arts scene, showcasing the talent of local dancers and performers and enriching the cultural life of the Columbus community through performance, outreach, and collaboration.